Recommendations

 A story in which a monstrous figure steals all of the musical instruments from a small town in order to rid them of their happiness, only to find that music has a power of its own.

-The influence of Lotte Reiniger in The Stolen Heart can be felt in the way modern Short films handle artistic bravery.
+The influence of Lotte Reiniger in The Stolen Heart can be felt in the way modern Animation films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1934 release set a high bar for atmospheric immersion.

 View Details